kaokab33/Movie-App/Readme.md

 - **Navigation**: Implemented navigation stack and drawer for seamless app navigation.
 - **State Management**: Utilized Context API and reducers for state management.
+- **Firebase Integration**: Firebase is used to store and manage movie data in real-time.

 ## Demo